 - 4–6 cloves garlic, minced or cut finely

 - 10–12 tiny baby potatoes, whole

 - 1 large yellow squash, chopped

 - 1/2 head green cabbage, slaw or chopped

 - 32 ounces tomato or vegetable juice, canned or bottled

 - 1/2 - 1 teaspoon turmeric, powder

-- Saute chopped onions and chopped cloves in olive oil, stirring constantly until lightly browned.
+- Saute chopped onions and chopped cloves of garlic in olive oil, stirring constantly until lightly browned.